floriandiud/facebook-group-members-scraper/README.md

-**Click on the "Members" tab and scroll to load new members**
+**Click on the "People" tab and scroll to load new members**

-In the Group Page, go to "Members" and scroll to the bottom of the page.
+In the Group Page, go to "People" and scroll to the bottom of the page.
 If the counter in the button text increases as your scroll, it's working!

 ![Scroll](statics/facebook-group-members-download.png)

-**Download members in CSV format**
+**Export members in CSV format**

-Once finished, or to perform "export checkpoints", click the button.
+Once finished, or to perform "export checkpoints", click the button "Download X members".
 A Download window will prompt asking where to save your CSV file.

 ![Download CSV](statics/export-members-to-csv.png)